microsoft/Phi-3CookBook/md/04.HOL/dotnet/readme.md

 ﻿## Welcome to the Phi labs using C#

-There is a selection of labs that showcases how to integrate the powerful different versions of Phi-3 models in a .NET environment.
+There is a selection of labs that showcases how to integrate the powerful different versions of Phi models in a .NET environment.

 ## Prerequisites